taikedz/git-workshop/README.md

 # Git Workshop

-This is a simple repository containing a workshop run by Tai with the [Edinburgh Linux User Group][edlug] to celebrate [Hacktoberfest][hacktoberfest]!
+This is a simple repository containing a workshop run the [Edinburgh Linux User Group][edlug] to celebrate [Hacktoberfest][hacktoberfest]!
 We hope people will enjoy learning about Github and making their first PRs!

 [See the workshop content][content]